The ConesaBoj Lab is part of the Department of Quantum Nanoscience, in the Kavli Institute of Nanoscience at the Delft University of Technology.

 We are grateful for funding from Delft University of Technology, the European Research Council, NWO, the Frontiers in Nanoscience program, the Kavli Foundation, and the Topconsortia voor Kennis en Innovatie

-August 27, 2024Congratulations to Ties on the successful completion of his BSc project!
+November 11, 2024Congratulations to Christina Sfetsou on the successful completion of her MSc project!